nrinaudo/nrinaudo.github.com/_articles/pl/bindings.md

  (let x = 2 in x) + x
 ```

-You hopefully think that this should evaluate to `3` - it's essentially the same program as before, except we've swapped the addition's left-hand side and right-hand side.
+You hopefully think that this should evaluate to `3` - it's essentially the same program as before, except we've swapped the addition's operands.
 Addition is commutative, so this really shouldn't change anything and we should get the same result as before.

 But what this means, then, is that we have not in fact bound `x` to a new value: had we done that, this program would evaluate to `4`, since we're evaluating from left to right and binding `x` to `2` happens before `x` is ever used.
 No, what we have done is made it legal to declare a new `x`, which masks the old one _locally_, but we'll get the latter back as soon as the former goes out of scope.

-What we've just done is decided on a very precise kind of scope management: _static scope_, also known as lexical scope.
-The scope of a local binding can be understood _statically_, by looking at the code without running it.
+What we've just done is decided on a very precise kind of scope management: _static scope_, also known as _lexical_ scope.
+The scope of a local binding can be understood _statically_, by looking at the code with no need to run it.

 Of course, if we need the _static_ qualifier, it means that there must be such a thing as _dynamic_ scope.
 There really shouldn't but, unfortunately, there is.
-With dynamic scoping, a binding's value depends on the latest `let` statement that was executed.
+With dynamic scoping, a binding's value depends on the latest `let` statement that was executed, regardless of its position in the program.
 With dynamic scoping, our previous example would evaluate to `4`.

 This is generally considered to be a bad idea - if anything, it makes addition non-commutative!
 Some languages do this, but most languages choose static scoping and so will we.